California Driver Handbook - Sharing the Road

-Do not drive through a safety zone, which is a space set aside for pedestrians and marked by raised buttons or markers on a roadway.
+Do not drive through a safety zone.
+This is a space set aside for pedestrians, and marked by raised buttons or markers on a roadway.

 When people are boarding or leaving a streetcar or trolley where there is no safety zone, stop behind the vehicle’s nearest door or vehicle platform and wait until the people have reached a safe place.